w4jbm/Altair-clone/language-hex/README.md

 The original files are contained in the appropriate subdirectory.

+## VTL-2

+VTL-2 is the implementation of a Very Tiny Language for the Altair 8800.

+Tom Lake made the port from a ROM image to a .hex file.

+VTL stores a number of system variable in different symbols.
+The documentation recommends that after loading and getting the 'OK' message, you set the memory size using the command "*=1204" for a system with 1K of memory.
+The

+Execute the following two statements FIRST:

+*=1024*62

+&=320

+(&=320 is like NEW or SCRATCH in BASIC)

+? is like PRINT in BASIC, # is like GOTO.

+To LIST a program, type the digit 0 and press enter.

+To RUN a program, type

+#=line-number

+where line-number is the line at which you want to start the program.

+To erase a program (like NEW or SCRATCH in BASIC) type

+&=320

+To find out how much memory is left (like FRE in BASIC) type

+?=*-&

 ## XYBASIC

 XYBASIC was a commercial product that has been resurected and released for non-commercial use.
 The original .hex file found here worked fine as-is: